PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 {{ curious(text="

 I also noticed that some similar changes are recently being included into the main Neovim wrapper function.
-I just had a brief look on it, and if I understand it right then it there will be a mechanism that will pass lua scripts and if expand some placeholders with computed full nix store path.
+I just took a brief look on it, and if I understand it right then it there will be a mechanism that will pass lua scripts and if expand some placeholders with computed full nix store path.